Paul began learning Chinese at DLI in 1967. He spent an immersion in Taiwan 1984-1985 improving Mandarin listening, speaking, and reading.

 2. A Willingness to Embrace Foreign Culture

 A passion for both culture and language is essential when learning languages.
-An unwillingness to embrace Thainess and immerse in Thai culture, however, has caused my Thai language proficiency to stagnate at a beginning level.
+However, an unwillingness to embrace Thainess and immerse in Thai culture has caused my Thai language proficiency to stagnate at a beginning level.
 Now that I am living in Thailand, I also see no need to be enthusiastic about Taiwanese and Chinese culture as I was when living in Taiwan in the 1970s.

 3. Being in a Correct Immersion Environment